-Lawyers are expensive, and making their life easier by keeping and organizing all the relevant paperwork for them makes things a lot easier.
-You might want to write out your concerns or questions as bullet points before a meeting, and stick to your points to avoid inflated costs caused by meetings that drag on.
+Write out your concerns or questions as bullet points before you meet with a lawyer.
+And stick to your points to avoid inflated costs caused by meetings that drag on.

 Evaluate Skills, Language, Ethics, and Communication

-When messaging with lawyers before a meeting, notice their response speed.
-While fast responses might not be indicating much about their communication once you hire them, issues with communication (slow, not addressing your points, etc.) beforehand could be reason for concern.
+When messaging lawyers before a meeting, notice their response time.
+Fast responses might not say much about how they communicate once you hire them.

-A good book to start with for commercial law matters is David Tan’s primer on Thai Business Law.
+A good book to start with for commercial law is David Tan’s A Primer on Thai Business Law.